 A student who has received a grade of "I" (incomplete) will receive an incomplete for that course.
 The incomplete course must be finished by the end of the next semester.
 The grade of "I" will affect the student's quantitative progress.
 Incomplete grades that are not completed will change to an "F" and will affect both the quantitative and qualitative progress.

 If a student wishes to attend a class regularly but does not wish to receive a grade or credit, the student may choose to audit the course.
 The student must first register for the course, pay the tuition and any fees and then switch to audit status.
-Audits are not accepted unless an Audit form is completed by the student and course instructor and approved by the Director of Advising.
-All audit enrollments must occur during the first half of a semester or its equivalent.
-Once the auditor is enrolled, the course cannot be changed to credit.
+Requests are not accepted unless an Audit form is completed by the student and approval is granted by the course Instructor and the Director of Advising.
+All audit forms must be processed during the first two-thirds of a semester or its equivalent.
 The instructor will determine the conditions of the audit to which the student must adhere in order to receive an "R" grade, signifying successful completion of the audit.
 If the student fails to meet the conditions, a "W" will be assigned, signifying audit withdrawal.
 Audit forms are available at the Information Center in the Student Services building.
 Audited courses are not eligible for financial aid.
 Audited grades are not counted in the quantitative or qualitative calculations.

 Formerly known as the Help Desk; provides assistance with network and Portal login along with campus computer hardware and software use.